proudcloud/awesome/PRACTICES.md

 - Ensure `db:seed` runs properly (They get outdated fast!).
 Alternatively, provide a way to seed a newcomer's project.
 - Ensure painless turnovers

-## Work Principles

-- Better to ask forgiveness than permission
-- Respect your team and individual schedules
-- Always work on targeted release versions or milestones.
-We use `alpha`, `beta` for early stage projects.
-Moving forward, practice the use of [Semantic Versioning](http://semver.org).
-- Be aware of the product roadmap.
-- Work will never run out.
-Focus on approximately 2 weeks (1 sprint) worth of targets only.
-Close a version release.
-Repeat the cycle.
-- Conserve energy.
-Do not overwork yourselves.
-- Code clarity.
-Readable code.
-- Consistency with team practices but feel free to discuss improvements.
-- Consistency but correct and raise what you feel is wrong.
-- Do your best not to be a blocker to your teammates.
-- Got a problem?
-Ask on Slack.

-Code:
-- Make use of special Rails ANNOTATIONS like `TODO`, `FIXME`, and `OPTIMIZE` so rake notes can pick it up.

 ## Rails

 In general:

 - Prefer [rspec](https://github.com/rspec/rspec) for testing with the `expect().to` syntax
 - Prefer to commit your `config/*.yml` files, except database.yml (_PRIVATE_ _REPOS_ _ONLY!_)
+- Make use of special Rails ANNOTATIONS like `TODO`, `FIXME`, and `OPTIMIZE` so rake notes can pick it up.

 CSS and JS: